DSprtn/GTFO_VR_Plugin/README.md

 	The IL2CPP build hasn't been tested thoroughly yet so crashes may occur.
 If one does occur, send me the output log from the path given below:
 	AppData\LocalLow\10 Chambers Collective\GTFO\output_log.txt

+## Contributors:

+	The mod wouldn't have been made as good as it is without contributions from:
+	Knah: For being the driving force behind il2cpp modding and providing lots of help.
+	MrKerag: For providing an awesome custom made in-game watch model.
+	Peelz: For providing both coding and mental help during the il2cpp times.
+	The modding community of GTFO, for helping dissect the game's systems.
+	And most of all, all of the mod's players, for all the valuable feedback!

 ## Want to contribute?